mess110/cryptoplace/README.md

 # Cryptoplace

+A blog post was written for this repo [http://mess110.github.io/blog/cryptoplace/](http://mess110.github.io/blog/cryptoplace/).

+## About

 A clone of /r/place backed by the blockchain.

 I was really curious about using the blockchain as a database.
 I guess I found a way.